adrianfalleiro/gulp-s3-publish/README.md

 > s3 plugin for [gulp](https://github.com/wearefractal/gulp)

 ## Info
-This plugin is based on [gulp-s3](https://github.com/nkostelnik/gulp-s3), which is no longer maintained.
+This plugin is based on [gulp-s3](https://github.com/nkostelnik/gulp-s3), which was unmaintained when this repository was forked.

-I've refactored the original `gulp-s3` plugin - replacing `event-stream` with `through2` which produces Streams2/3 compatible streams.
-This plugin will also error on upload failure, which can be useful in CI/CD environments.
+This plugin produces Streams2/3 compatible streams and will also error on upload failure, which can be useful in CI/CD environments.

 Please open an issue for feature requests.